lukaszmadrzynski/Website-Update/content/pages/wenhai.md

       color: text-dark
     subtitle: A Wild Biodiversity Hotspot in the Heart of Lijiang
     text: >+
-      Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
-Our ecotour unveils a peaceful

-      haven of biodiversity, a protected water source.
-Discover rare orchids, unique

-      plants like Ghost Pipes, and vibrant birdlife including pheasants and

-      woodpeckers.
-Spot cute squirrels and maybe even a muntjac!
-Explore Naxi

-      minority tombs, learn about medicinal plants and fungi with a local expert.

-      Reach the Top Pagoda for stunning Lijiang and Jade Dragon Snow Mountain views,

-      and conclude at the iconic Black Dragon Pool Park.
-An unforgettable nature experience

-      awaits!
+      Embark on an immersive journey to Wenhai

+      Sanctuary, a hidden gem along the historic Tea & Horse Road.
+Explore

+      pristine wetlands with a local conservationist, discovering unique alpine birds

+      and flowers in this tranquil ecosystem.
+Immerse yourself in Naxi culture with a

+      village visit and local lunch.
+Hike to the magnificent Tiger Cave for

+      breathtaking views of Wenhai Lake and village.
+Uncover the UNESCO heritage of Baisha

+      Village, experiencing Yunnan's rich natural beauty and cultural tapestry.

-      *   Duration: Half-Day (Approximately 4 hours)
+      *   Duration: One Day (Approximately 11 hours)

-      *   Location: Elephant Hill in Black Dragon Pool Water Source Protected Area
+      *   Location: Wenhai Wetlands Nature Reserve

       *   Activity Level: Moderate

-      *   Altitudes: 2400 - 2700 m
+      *   Altitudes: 2400 - 3250 m

-      *   Walking Distance: 5-6 km
+      *   Walking Distance: 7-8 km

-      *   Price: **USD58.00 to USD38.00 Per Person** (based on group sizes of 2
-      and 6 people)
+      *   Price: **from** **USD242.00 to USD192.00 Per Person** (based on group sizes of 2 and 6 people)

     actions:
       - type: Button